-This memorandum explains the policy for the conduct of re-investigations to revise normal values, export prices, and amounts of subsidy applicable to imported goods covered by orders or findings of the Canadian International Trade Tribunal.
+This memorandum explains the policy for the conduct of re-investigations and normal value reviews in order to update normal values, export prices, and/or amounts of subsidy applicable to imported goods covered by orders or findings of the Canadian International Trade Tribunal (CITT).

 Guidelines and General Information

 1. The CBSA recognizes the importance of keeping prospective normal values, export prices and amounts of subsidy (also collectively referred to as “values”) up-to-date in order to ensure effective enforcement of the Canadian International Trade Tribunal's (CITT) orders and findings.

 2. Re-investigations and normal value reviews are administrative proceedings conducted to update values; establish values for new products or models subject to the measures in force; and establish values for exporters that do not currently have values.

 3. Re-investigations are conducted in respect of all exporters of goods originating in or exported from a country or countries covered by the CITT's order or finding, whereas normal value reviews are conducted in respect of a single exporter subject to the CITT's order or finding.
 Other than through investigations and expedited reviews, normal values will only be issued through re-investigations and normal value reviews.